 The world is more connected than it has ever been, and companies find themselves operating in an increasingly global, 24/7 marketplace.

 When you’re just one click away from doing business with someone on the opposite side of the world, the possibilities for collaboration and growth are endless.
-But in order to capitalise on this unparalleled connectedness, businesses need to ensure they have the right tools in place.
+But in order to capitalize on this unparalleled connectedness, businesses need to ensure they have the right tools in place.

 It seems many companies accept the need to invest in new Unified Communications (UC) technologies to help them better serve their customers.
-Research by the Cavell Group indicates that price is on its way out as the key consideration for organisations when it comes to unified communications.
+Research by the Cavell Group indicates that price is on its way out as the key consideration for organizations when it comes to unified communications.
 Instead, 86% of buyers are this year expected to choose their UC vendors based solely on the functionality they are able to offer.
 That’s because today’s consumer expects more, and businesses want an integration that allows them to provide a seamless experience for the people their business relies on.

-Organisations know their customers and clients don’t have time to go searching for the information they need, or the willingness to hang around on a phone call waiting for their question to be answered.
+Organizations know their customers and clients don’t have time to go searching for the information they need, or the willingness to hang around on a phone call waiting for their question to be answered.
 Instant gratification is the order of the day, and businesses can’t afford to lose customers to competitors on the other side of the world who are a quick internet search away and offering an enhanced, pain-free experience.
 To stay ahead of the game, businesses need to be looking to UC vendors who can help them generate a positive, multi-channel experience for their customers.
 Because with so many businesses competing for their money, customers will go wherever they feel most valued.

 For that reason, any UC vendor worth considering will include functionality that supports the following four key elements.

 1. Advanced call delivery